ProcessSensingTechnologies/OXY-LC-485_modbus_python/README.md

 ## Contributing

-Please feel free to open issues for suppport or suggested changes.
+Please feel free to open issues for support or to suggest changes.

 ## License